Ktor 3.0.1 Help

 To avoid requesting authorization every time a client tries to access a protected resource, you can store the access token in the session upon successful authorization.
 You can then retrieve the access token from the current session within the handler of the protected route and use it to request the resource.

-import io.ktor.server.sessions.* fun Application.main(httpClient: HttpClient = applicationHttpClient) { install(Sessions) { cookie<UserSession>("user_session") } } data class UserSession(val state: String, val token: String)
+import io.ktor.server.sessions.* fun Application.main(httpClient: HttpClient = applicationHttpClient) { install(Sessions) { cookie<UserSession>("user_session") } } @Serializable data class UserSession(val state: String, val token: String)

 OAuth authorization flow